-The following are excerpts from my book, which details how I co-founded Digital Island, an international telecommunications company, in 1996.
-In this role,
+The following are excerpts from my book that details how I co-founded Digital Island, where we raised $779 million dollars to globalize internet-centric telecommunications which enabled the most transformational event in human history.

 -